TYPES OF MEMBERSHIP

 An Ordinary Member is a golf club which possesses a golf course of not less than nine holes.
 It is represented in the Governing Council and is eligible to vote at all meetings and be eligible for appointment to the Executive Board.

 2. ASSOCIATE MEMBER

-An Associate Member is any registered club or organization that does not possess a golf course, has at least 100 individual members and carry out regular golfing activities and provide peer review amongst its members.
+An Associate Member is any registered club or organization that does not possess a golf course, has at least 100 individual members and carries out regular golfing activities and provides peer review among its members.

 It shall not be represented on the Governing Council and shall not be eligible to vote at any meeting of the Association or be eligible for appointment to the Executive Board.